SPARC-FAIR-Codeathon/KnowMore/README.md

-Under the hood, KnowMore uses several Machine Learning and Data Science workflows to output the above-mentioned elements, including:
-*	Natural Language Processing
+Under the hood, KnowMore uses several Machine Learning and Data Science workflows to output the above-mentioned elements, including Natural Language Processing (NLP), Image clustering, and Data Correlation.
-*	Image classification
-*	Correlation matrix

 ## Workflow
 The overall workflow of KnowMore is shown in the figure below.
+The front end of our app is based on a fork of the sparc-app where we have integrated additional UI elements and back-end logic for KnowMore.
+The back-end consists of a Flask server that listen to front-end requests and launches the data processing jobs on osparc accordingly.

 <br/>
 <p align="center">